Join CCSD in Tuscany, Italy for the trip of a lifetime

 In the evening we dine at a restaurant in the historic quarter of Florence before indulging in a chocolate lovers dream: a delicious dessert and wine bar, specializing in all things chocolate who serve their cappuccinos with edible chocolate spoons and have cakes designed by the world Champion of pastries.

-A final day in Florence.
+A final day in the Florence area.
 Tours can be arranged to one of the world famous galleries such as the Uffizi, Accademia Gallery, or the Duomo if you wish.
-Or you can simply relax and explore the city as you wish.
+You can simply relax and explore the city, or join us for a final ride in the Italian hills.

 After breakfast transfers are arranged to Florence International Airport for those returning home.